 - Surgery is used to remove one or both testicles and some surrounding lymph nodes to determine the stage of the cancer.
 This helps guide the treatment plan.

 External radiation uses a machine that aims the radiation at the cancerous area.
 Internal radiation involves the use of radioactive seeds or wires placed into the affected area.
 This form is often successful in treating seminomas.

-Chemotherapy uses drugs to kill cancer cells.
-It is a systemic treatment, which means it can kill cancer cells that have traveled to other parts of the body.
-When taken orally or intravenously, the drugs can travel through the bloodstream to kill cancer cells.
+- Chemotherapy uses drugs to kill cancer cells.
+It’s a systemic treatment, which means it can kill cancer cells that have traveled to other parts of the body.
+When it’s taken orally or through the veins, it can travel through the bloodstream to kill cancer cells.

 In very advanced cases of testicular cancer, high-dose chemotherapy may be administered, followed by a stem cell transplant.
-Once the chemotherapy has destroyed the cancer cells, the stem cells are administered to the patient, and these cells develop into healthy blood cells.
+Once the chemotherapy has destroyed the cancer cells, the stem cells are administered and these cells develop into healthy blood cells.